gcanti/tcomb/README.md

 # tcomb

-tcomb is a library for Node.js and the browser which allows you to **check the types** of JavaScript values at runtime with a simple syntax.
+tcomb is a library for Node.js and the browser (2K gzipped) which allows you to **check the types** of JavaScript values at runtime with a simple syntax.
 It is great for checking external input, for testing and for **adding safety** to your internal code.

 Some features include: